 iv.
 Standing hip abduction

 You may stand with one hand on a firm and stable surface, such as on the back of a chair.
 Lift the painful leg out, hold it for five seconds, and bring it back to normal position.
 You may repeat this up to ten times and perform the exercise three times per day.
-You may increase the counts and holding time when you become comfortable with the exercise.

 You may lie down with feet flat on the floor and knees up.
 Lift your bottom and hold for ten seconds and repeat ten times.
 Perform the exercise up to three times per day.